bekk/bekk-christmas/post/thecloud/pubsub.md

 **Energy**

 Servers in data centers are on 24/7/365.
 As each data center can have hundreds of thousands of servers, they naturally consume vast amounts of energy.
-According to estimates from the International Energy Agency, data centers in the world account for [approximately 200 TWh/year energy consumption](https://www.iea.org/reports/tracking-buildings/data-centres-and-data-transmission-networks).
-This is approximately 1% of the total worldwide energy consumption.
+According to estimates from the International Energy Agency, data centers in the world account for [200 TWh/year energy consumption](https://www.iea.org/reports/tracking-buildings/data-centres-and-data-transmission-networks).
+This is 1% of the total worldwide energy consumption.

 1% might not sound like a big deal, but that is the equivalent of the [total energy consumption of Indonesia](https://www.worlddata.info/asia/indonesia/energy-consumption.php), a country of 250 million citizens and the 4th most populated country in the world.
 What is more important, the source of this energy might come from fossil fuels such as coal.
 If all this energy were produced by coal plants, it would result in an annual emission of [1.2 billion metrics tonnes of CO2](https://www.sourcewatch.org/index.php/Estimating_carbon_dioxide_emissions_from_coal_plants).
 In comparison, the total aviation industry emits roughly [0.9 billion metric tonnes of CO2](https://theicct.org/publications/co2-emissions-commercial-aviation-2018).